dataheck/.github/profile/README.md

 Spreadsheets are fantastic tools, but they do not scale with your business.
 The data exploration and visualization available in them is extremely limited and time-consuming.
 They are not data science ready.
 They are not 21st century ready.

-[Contact us](https://www.dataheck.com/contact-form/) if you want help getting from where you are, to where you should be with your data infrastructure.
+[Contact me](https://www.dataheck.com/contact-form/) if you want help getting from where you are to where you should be with your data infrastructure.